11 Benefits of Incorporating Bike Racks in Your Park Design

 - U Bike Racks: This style is known as U bike racks, inverted U racks or staple racks.
-It may be the simplest when it comes to design, but it stil offers key features necessary for bike parking.
-This rack will suport a bicycle in two places, which keep it upright.
+It may be the simplest when it comes to design, but it still offers key features necessary for bike parking.
+This rack will support a bicycle in two places, which keep it upright.
 It allows riders to lock the frame and wheel to the rack.
 The U rack is durable and considered one of the most secure.
 There are other designs beyond the U shape that still classify and function as a U bike rack.
 These are the most commonly used bike racks since the design allows it to be placed very close to destinations, offering convenience to bikers.
 Each single rack can hold two bikes, and multiple racks can be lined to secure as many bikes as needed.
-Take a look at these U bike racks from Wabash Valley Site Furnishings.

 - Bollard-style Racks: Used to limit access to bike-only trails and parking areas, bollard-style Racks also provide cyclists with secure parking.
 They are robust and highly visible and can be used as security or traffic barriers to help regulate large crowds.
 This type of rack comes in various widths and styles.

 - Grid-style Racks: Grid-style racks are traditional and easy to use.
 The grid design is ideal for high-volume bike parking.
 Most models can be ordered in single or double sided.
 They are compact and are recommended for short-term bike parking only.

 - Innovative Racks: These are new variations on traditional bike racks.
 They offer extra security and character to any setting.
 They put a twist on basic bike rack designs for added interest and maximum security.

 - Decorative Racks: Decorative racks will add personality and interest to your environment.
 They are imaginative and playful while still meeting bike parking regulations.